 - ATMs are easy to find when you’re travelling in Vietnam and you can change cash with money changers and at banks.

 - Credit cards are widely accepted but you will still need to carry some local currency (Vietnamese Dong) to pay taxi drivers and for shopping etc.

 - US dollars are the easiest currency to exchange in Vietnam and cash US dollars are widely accepted.

-- Make sure your US dollars are new and in excellent condition or they may not be accepted.
+- Make sure your US dollars are new and in excellent condition or they may be rejected.

 - Australian dollars are easy to exchange in major cities but take cash if you’re travelling to smaller towns.
 I was unable to change my Aussie dollars when I was off the beaten track in Phong Nha in Central Vietnam.

 When you’re travelling solo in Vietnam, staying connected is very important for your personal safety and peace of mind.
-The best option for internet access while you’re travelling in Vietnam is to buy a SIM card.
+The best option for internet access is to buy a SIM card.
 They are easy to find and cheap to buy.
-Free wifi is available at most hotels and in restaurants but it is not a secure network and is less reliable than having your own internet access.
+Free wifi is available at most hotels and restaurants but it is not a secure network and is less reliable than having your own internet access.

 If you’re travelling solo in Vietnam, you won’t want to stand out or attract unwanted attention.
 Vietnamese people dress conservatively.
 Shorts and singlet tops are usually not appreciated so cover up and you’ll fit right in.
 I took several long-sleeved shirts and lightweight long pants for my solo trip to Vietnam.

 When visiting a temple, dressing conservatively is considered a sign of respect.
 Cover your knees and shoulders or you may not be allowed to enter.

 Never sit with your feet pointing towards the Buddha.
 This is considered very impolite behaviour.